skullbone55/100-days-of-code/log.md

 **Today's Progress**: Got a working version of the recipe model, implemented the controller/view, and updated the EFCore database to recognize the new recipe model.

 **Thoughts:** I'm still not sure what's going on in the Identity library from Day 6, but I decided to move on for now and will continue researching at a later time.
 I'm feeling good about the Recipe model I created, and my next steps are more front-end in nature.
 I took care of the back-end work today with setting up the model and controller, but I need to modify the view to suit my needs.
+EDIT: I found through some searching on Reddit that you can scaffold out the Identity library.
+This reveals all of the views that I thought were missing, which is really helpful to see.
+I still am not 100% on how the controller works.
+The scaffold created a IdentityHostingStartup.cs, which is the closest thing to a controller I could find.
+I still don't see where it's interpreting the URL and telling the program which view to serve.

 **Link to work:** <br>
 [MealPlanner](https://github.com/delsuckahh/meal-planner/tree/master/MealPlanner)<br>